hariprasadn99/ChromiteBugBounty-Caches/README.md

 # ChromiteBugBounty-Caches

-This repository contains the tests that are required to be performed for testing the [Cache Subsystems] (https://gitlab.com/incoresemi/blocks/cache_subsystem/-/tree/master/) of the Chromite Core by [InCore Semiconductors] (https://incoresemi.com/).
+This repository contains the tests that are required to be performed for testing the Cache Subsystems of the Chromite Core by InCore Semiconductors.

 ## The tests that are being done are as follows -